MehdiREXON/python/README.md

 # most of files will be about encryption and security

  note:more information will be uploaded<br>
- important note : main functions such as encrypt and decrypt need to be fixed.
+ important note : main functions such as encrypt and decrypt need to be fixed.it will be fixed soon